We have a fool-proof method of making you taller.

 Head their in the evening, and you can either take your pick from the lengthier tasting menus, or choose à la carte.
 Every dish is stunningly presented, from the abalone fish with mother of pearl-coated shells, to the vibrantly coloured shumai dumplings.
 Dim sum arrives on platters loaded with the likes of gold leaf lychee and lobster; pan-fried wagyu beef and hazelnuts; and dover sole with black truffle.
 Scaling up, there’s the (expensive, but perfectly executed) signature Peking duck; crispy fresh water prawn with dried chilli and cashew nut; smoked beef ribs with jasmine tea and crispy Singaporean vermicelli.

-Equally exquisite, though, are the cocktails – from the Smokey Negroni with whisky mist and umeshu (plum wine), to the Chinese Mule with sake and coriander, they’ll perfectly complement your meal.
+Equally exquisite, though, are the cocktails – from the Smokey Negroni with whisky mist and umeshu (plum wine), to the Fire & Grace with vodka, lime, elderflower, honey and chilli, they’ll perfectly complement your meal.

 Which should lead to quite a few compliments for you, too.

 NOTE: Hakkasan Hanway Place is open for lunch and dinner daily.
-You can find out more, and reserve a table, on their website HERE.
+Dress code is smart – no tracksuits, trainers etc. You can find out more, and reserve a table, on their website HERE.

 Hakkasan | 8 Hanway Place, W1T 1HD